 Video Games & Disappointment

-Let me just preface this conversation with an entirely unsurprising admission.
+Let me preface this conversation with an entirely unsurprising admission.
 Good games are coming out right now.
-In fact, the last three games I’ve reviewed (at time of writing) all scored 8 or above.
+In fact, the last three games I’ve reviewed (at the time of writing) all scored 8 or above.
 I think it would be facetious to assert that all video games coming out in today’s climate are exhaustingly awful.
 Instead, I am just using a select few titles as case studies.
-This way I’ll discover whether or not as a whole, video games are becoming more disappointing.
+This way, I’ll discover whether or not, as a whole, video games are becoming more disappointing.
 To answer that, we must first define disappointment and explain the theory behind why we become it.

 But why is this?
 Well, firstly let’s define disappointment and its two variants.
 According to a study by Wilco W. van Dijk and Marcel Zeelenberg, there are two different types of disappointment called “Person-Related Disappointment” (PRD), and “Outcome-Related Disappointment” (ORD).
 The former is more commonly associated with being let down by a person.
 For example, when a friend makes a promise to drive you somewhere, and then doesn’t.
 Outcome-related disappointment is more akin to what I described earlier.
 It is the idea of being disappointed by a “thing” or event not turning out as you’d hoped.
 Or, as David E. Bell put it, it is “a psychological reaction to an outcome that does not match up against expectations”.